mitogen-hq/mitogen/docs/howitworks.rst

 Child Module Enumeration
 ########################

-Package children are enumerated using the :py:mod:`pkgutil` module.
+Package children are enumerated using :py:func:`pkgutil.iter_modules`.

 Use Of Threads
 --------------

-The package mandatorily runs the IO multiplexer in a thread.
-This is so the multiplexer always retains control flow in order to shut down gracefully, say, if the user's code has hung and the master context has disconnected.
+The package always runs the IO multiplexer in a thread.
+This is so the multiplexer retains control flow in order to shut down gracefully, say, if the user's code has hung and the master context has disconnected.

 While it is possible for the IO multiplexer to recover control of a hung function call on UNIX using for example :py:mod:`signal.SIGALRM <signal>`, this